rbalicki2/gulp-json-sass/readme.md

 Supports all JSON objects, including nested objects, arrays and keys which are not legal key names (variable names that begin with a number will be prefixed; variable names containing illegal characters will have those characters escaped.)

+Ignores (passes through) files with a extensions other than `.json`.

 ## Installation

 ```sh